Understanding the state of the Australian labour market as the economy moves through COVID-19 recovery is critical.

 We monitor, research and analyse developments in the Australian labour market, including occupational, industry and regional labour market trends within industries and occupations; and the impact that these developments have on youth, the long-term unemployed and underemployed persons.

-Having access to this information is essential for job seekers, governments, tertiary education providers, employers and students to help make smart choices about how to invest in training, skilling and reskilling.
+Having access to this information is essential for governments, tertiary education providers, employers and students and job seekers to help make smart choices about how to invest in training, skilling and reskilling.

 The Labour Market Information Portal (LMIP) brings together data, reports and insights to help users better understand the local labour market.
 We regularly update LMIP for the latest information on employment conditions.